RMHtech128/CodingChallenges/README.md

-This is a respository of my recent coding challenge results.
+This is a repository of my recent coding challenge results.
 I write code for the fun of it, and decided to put them in a centralized repo.

 This is my code.
 100%.
 (Yes, you will see some terminology or variable names from other people solutions, because I do my research